 a.
-Alpine f.
-Saanen

-b.
-LaMancha g.
-Sable

-c.
-Nigerian Dwarf h.
-Toggenburg

-d.
-Nubian i.
-All Other Purebreds

-e.
-Oberhasli j.
-Recorded Grades
+Alpineb.
+Guernseysc.
+LaManchag.
+Saanenh.
+Sablei.
+Toggenburg d.
+Nigerian Dwarf j.
+All Other Purebreds e.
+Nubian k.
+Recorded Grades f.
+Oberhasli

-- If the All Other Purebred breed division (1.i.) is applied for, no more than six breed divisions of 1.a. through 1.h. may be sanctioned.
+- 2. If the All Other Purebred breed division (1.j.) is applied for, no more than seven breed divisions of 1.a. through 1.i. may be sanctioned.
 All animals of the purebred breed divisions not separately sanctioned must be permitted to show in it.
-Once all other Purebred breed division is sanctioned, no breed(s) can be added or removed from that division. - All classes sanctioned must be held if any animal(s) of that breed division are present. - No breed divisions may be combined after the show is sanctioned. - An animal may compete only once in the age classes of an individual show. - No animal shall knowingly for any reason be entered, exhibited, or judged in the wrong age class.

-- An animal that for any reason has been exhibited AND judged in the wrong class must be disqualified in that class.
+Once all other Purebred breed division is sanctioned, no breed(s) can be added or removed from that division. - 3.
+All classes sanctioned must be held if any animal(s) of that breed division are present. - No breed divisions may be combined after the show is sanctioned. - An animal may compete only once in the age classes of an individual show. - No animal shall knowingly for any reason be entered, exhibited, or judged in the wrong age class. - An animal that for any reason has been exhibited AND judged in the wrong class must be disqualified in that class.
 The placing of the disqualified animal would then be assigned to the animal behind and subsequent animals moved up one placing. - American and Purebred shall be shown in the same classes. - ONLY Recorded Grades, Natives on Performance, Natives on Appearance, Experimentals and Grade Experimentals shall be shown in the division called Recorded Grades. - An official ADGA rosette must be awarded to the Grand Champion and Reserve Grand Champion of each sanctioned breed division of each individual official ADGA show. - A person denied the right to exhibit due to past rule violations shall not cause a show to be considered restricted. - 12.
 Entries may not be added to or withdrawn from classes without permission from the officials in charge after the class is in the ring and the judging has started.
 The class shall not be reopened after reasons have begun. - In all classes, awards shall be made by the Judge according to the merit of the animal. - 14.
 The Champion Challenge class is OPTIONAL.
 There may be one class per breed division.
-IF the class is sanctioned, it shall be held and the following rules must apply: - a.
-Permanent Champions may be shown in the regular or the challenge class whichever the owner chooses.
+IF the class is sanctioned, it shall be held and the following rules must apply:

+- Permanent Champions may be shown in the regular or the challenge class whichever the owner chooses.
 The exhibitor may not be charged more or less than the regular entry fee. - b.
-The Grand Champion of the same show must be shown in these classes and the winners of them shall be called "Best of Breed." - c.
-The Grand Champion of the day not winning this class shall not compete in the Best Doe/Buck in Show class - the winner of the Champion Challenge class shall. - Permanent Champions shown in these classes are not to be barred from group or udder classes. - e.
+The Grand Champion of the same show must be shown in these classes and the winners of them shall be called "Best of Breed." - The Grand Champion of the day not winning this class shall not compete in the Best Doe/Buck in Show class - the winner of the Champion Challenge class shall. - d.
+Permanent Champions shown in these classes are not to be barred from group or udder classes. - e.
 Any show offering premium money must also do so for the Champion Challenge classes.
 The amount must at least equal the maximum scale of premiums offered in any class of that breed division. - f.
 Where no premium money is paid, the award must at least equal the top award given in any class of that breed division including those given the Grand Champion. - g.
 All animals in this class must be placed by the Judge. - h.
 Proof of Championship shall be either: (1) The prefix CH, GCH, or SGCH as affixed by ADGA on the animal's registration or recordation certificate; or (2) Presentation of the Permanent Champion Certificate Notification Letter issued by ADGA in conjunction with the original registration or recordation certificate.
-The letter
+The letter is valid for use until December 31 of the year of issuance.